Characteristics of hospitalized working-age patients with organic psychiatric disorders

 Abstract

-Background.
-Organic mental disorders represent one of the most significant medical and social issues in psychiatry.
-Studying the characteristics of patients suffering from organic mental disorders can help identify risk factors and contribute to the development of effective preventive strategies.
+BACKGROUND: Organic psychiatric disorders are one of the major medical and social issues in psychiatry.
+Studying the characteristics of patients with such disorders can help identify risk factors for poor prognosis and develop effective preventive strategies.

-Material and research methods.
-A continuous analysis of psychiatric hospitalization cases from 2000-2019 was conducted for working-age patients (men aged 18-59 and women aged 18-54) with organic mental disorders in the Republic of Tatarstan.
-Descriptive statistical methods (calculation of intensive and extensive indicators), analysis of time series, and Student's t-test were applied in the analysis.
+METHODS: As part of the study at the psychiatric hospital, a comprehensive retrospective analysis of inpatient treatment cases was conducted for patients of working age (men aged 18–59 years, women aged 18–54 years) hospitalized with diagnoses of organic psychiatric disorders from 2000 to 2019 in the Republic of Tatarstan.
+During the analysis, methods of descriptive statistics (calculation of intensive and extensive indicators), analysis of time series, and Student's t-test were used.

 Full Text